 Here are some of the most common bad manners you're likely to see when you are out and about:

 Some people pretend no one else in the world is affected by their behavior, actions, and words.
-Don't ask rude questions that are none of your business.
+Don't ask rude questions that are none of your business or say something that will embarrass others.
 And if someone does something nice for you, say, "Thank you," to show your appreciation.
 That shouldn't be too difficult.